 'There Is A Surprisingly High Proportion Of Players Who Simply Don’t Have A Clue' – The Five Rules I See Most People Struggle With

-Here are my top 5 rules that you should know and the correct way of ensuring that you are sticking to them.
+Here are my top five rules that you should know and the correct way of ensuring that you are sticking to them.

 Taking Relief From An Immovable Obstruction (Rule 16.1)

-The very phrase 'immovable obstruction' causes confusion among the women I play with.
-It’s exactly as described, something you can’t move.
-So things like sprinkler heads, water drains, buggy paths or any other man-made object that cannot be moved without 'unreasonable effort' or causing damage to the course.
+Put simply, the phrase 'immovable obstruction' is something you can’t move.
+Things like sprinkler heads, water drains, buggy paths or any other man-made object that cannot be moved without 'unreasonable effort' or causing damage to the course.

-I find that many women think that they only get relief if their ball is actually touching the obstruction.
+I find that many women get confused because they think that they only get relief if their ball is actually touching the obstruction.
 In fact, you can also take relief if the obstruction interferes with the area of your swing or your stance.

 Touching The Sand In A Bunker (Rule 12.2)